-The Company employs a total return investment approach whereby a mix of stocks and government securities are used to maximize the long-term return of plan assets for a prudent level of risk.
+The Company employs a total return investment approach whereby a mix of equity, debt securities, and government securities are used to maximize the long-term return of plan assets for a prudent level of risk.
 The intent of this strategy is to minimize plan expenses by maximizing investment returns within that prudent level of risk.
 Furthermore, equity investments are diversified across U.S. and non-U.S. stocks as well as growth, value, and small and large capitalizations.
 Additionally, cash balances are maintained at levels adequate to meet near-term plan expenses and benefit payments.
 Investment risk is measured and monitored on an ongoing basis through semi-annual investment portfolio reviews.

-RS Inc., RB Inc., PRC, Lee Laser, Rofin-Baasel Canada Ltd., and Dilas Diodelaser Inc. have 401(k) plans for the benefit of all eligible U.S. employees, as defined by the plan.
+RS Inc., RB Inc., PRC, Lee Laser, Rofin-Baasel Canada Ltd., Dilas Diodelaser Inc., and Nufern have 401(k) plans for the benefit of all eligible U.S. employees, as defined by the plan.
 Participating employees may contribute up to 16% of their qualified annual compensation.
 Those subsidiaries match 50% of the first 5 to 6% of the employees' compensation contributed as a salary deferral.
-Company contributions for the years ended September 30, 2008, 2007, and 2006, were \$559, \$527, and \$374, respectively.
+Company contributions for the years ended September 30, 2009, 2008, and 2007, were \$334, \$559, and \$527, respectively.

-11. EARNINGS PER COMMON SHARE
+13. EARNINGS PER COMMON SHARE